moltenjson/MoltenJSON/README.md

 # SimpleJSON
 A simple wrapper for [Google GSON's API](https://github.com/google/gson), to simplify writing [JSON](http://json.org/) data and reading it

+# Features
+* Fast and efficient
+* Easy reading from any JSON file
+* Easy, clean and safe writing to any JSON file
+* Ability to read JSON files from any URLs in fast and efficient ways
+* Ability to write content from any JSON URLs locally in easy and safe ways

 # Adding the dependency
 ## Maven